How Was Alexander The Great A Good Leader

 Vision for a Unified World

 Alexander envisioned a world where different cultures could coexist and flourish together.
 He believed in the fusion of Greek and Eastern cultures, creating a new, cosmopolitan society.
-His policies of assimilation, his founding of new cities, and his promotion of trade and cultural exchange were all aimed at achieving this goal.
+Consider this: his policies of assimilation, his founding of new cities, and his promotion of trade and cultural exchange were all aimed at achieving this goal.
 He encouraged his soldiers to marry local women, further blurring the lines between Greek and Eastern cultures.

 Flaws and Criticisms